tetratelabs/wazero/README.md

   * MacOS and Windows are only tested on amd64.

 wazero has no dependencies and doesn't require CGO.
 This means it can also be embedded in an application that doesn't use an operating system.
-For example, we've tested every change via Docker `FROM scratch` to ensure that wazero doesn't require any OS dependency.
-It is an intended use case and a major differentiator between wazero and alternatives.
+This is a main differentiator between wazero and alternatives.

+We verify wazero's independence by running tests in Docker's [scratch image](https://docs.docker.com/develop/develop-images/baseimages/#create-a-simple-parent-image-using-scratch).
+This approach ensures compatibility with any parent image.

 ## Standards Compliance